ShaunCurtis/CEC.FormControls/ReadMe.md

 This is the boilerplate record editor component.

-The RecordFieldChanged event handler sets the IsClean property based on the Modified State of the EditContext (as returned by the event).
+The RecordFieldChanged event handler sets the IsClean property based on the IsModified State of the EditContext (as returned by the event).
 ````
         protected virtual void RecordFieldChanged(bool changeState)
         {